Lumotheninja/express-local-library/README.md

 Mvc stands for model-view-controller, a standard architecture to create applications and supported natively by express.
 Basically users see a view and uses a controller to submit an action.
 The action interacts with the model which is a database object wrapped in OOP code (it supports CRUD - create, read, update, delete directly on the db).
 The points of interactions are called endpoints which are represented by URL.
 The mapper between endpoints and controllers are called routers.

 ## schema
 Schema basically means the OOP modelling of the database object.
 For example, what is its name, id and attributes.
 Usually only relational database has schema as they need to be well defined in order to be stored.
-Indeed, when you have slight change to the schema you would need to call a migrate on the db to move the data to the new schema.
+Indeed, when you have slight change to the schema you would need to call a migrate on the db to move the data to the new schema but not for non-relational dbs as they are supposed to be able to store untidy data.
 Why does MongoDB has a schema?
 This [article](http://billpatrianakos.me/blog/2016/07/07/mongodb-and-mongoose-why-define-a-schema/) tells us that basically its for ease of usage in our web application

 ## callbacks
 Now this is a pretty funky new topic for me.
 I was stunned by the async module used in the code